 On December 19th, 1944 — one day before the WASPs were deactivated — Nancy Batson flew her last pursuit plane when she ferried a new P-47 from the Republic factory in Farmingdale (Long Island), New York to the overseas embarkation point in Newark, New Jersey.
 Nancy Batson accumulated about 900 hours of flight time ferrying more than 25 types of military aircraft including L-4, PT-19, AT-6, C-60, P-38, P-39, P-40, P-47, P-51, and A-20s.
 During this time, she received an Army Air Corps instrument rating.

 In 1946 she married Lt.
 Colonel Paul Crews and had three children.
-In California she did part time instructing at Rose Aviation, flew in three Powder Puff Derbies, bought a Piper Super Cub to tow gliders and aerial banners.
+In California she was a part-time instructor at Rose Aviation, flew in three Powder Puff Derbies and bought a Piper Super Cub to tow gliders and aerial banners.
 Ms. Crews bought a Schweizer 1-34 and 2-33, receiving a glider commercial certificate, instructor rating and Silver badge.
-She has also owned a Taylorcraft and Mooney Mite which was donated to the Southern Museum of Flight in Alabama She was mayor of California City and in 1989 was inducted in the Alabama Aviation Hall of Fame.
+She has also owned a Taylorcraft and Mooney Mite which was donated to the Southern Museum of Flight in Alabama.
+She was mayor of California City and in 1989 was inducted in the Alabama Aviation Hall of Fame.